 I occasionally write about music for The Wire and Positionen and have been published in MusikTexte.

-He also teaches composition and music history at City Lit, Morley College, and Trinity Laban’s junior department and runs two inclusive community choirs for Certitude.
+I teach composition and music history at City Lit, Morley College and Trinity Laban’s junior department and run a community choir for Certitude.